 This common lung infection doesn’t usually cause major complications, but it’s important to treat it so that it doesn’t lead to other, more serious lung issues.
 Today, we’re going to show you some natural ways to help treat bronchitis as quickly as possible.
 Just remember, they’re not a miracle cure and you should always speak to your doctor.

-When you have bronchitis it’s imperative to watch your diet, since there are foods that cause inflammation and congestion.
+When you have bronchitis, you absolutely have to watch your diet, since t here are foods that cause inflammation and congestion.
 You should especially avoid:

 - Refined sugars

-- Bread (We can substitute dextrinized bread, a biscuit-like bread that has undergone a thorough cooking process, which facilitates digestion as if it were predigested.)
+- Bread (You can have dextrinized bread instead.
+It’s a biscuit-like product that has undergone a thorough cooking process, which makes it easier for your body to digest.)

 - Dairy products

-Instead, you should eat a diet that is rich in:
+Instead, you should maintain a diet rich in:

 - Fruits (grapefruit, lemon, orange, kiwi)

-- Vegetable purees and broths (especially of garlic, onion, leeks, cabbage, celery and carrot).
+- Vegetable purees and broths (especially with things like garlic, onion, leeks, cabbage, celery and carrot).

 - Whole grains (brown rice, quinoa, millet…)